killerzman/leaflet.js-RouteApp/README.md

-# RouteApp-leaflet
+# leaflet.js - RouteApp
-a simple maps app with routing and geolocation - done with leafletjs
+a simple maps app with routing and geolocation - done with leaflet.js

 # Credits
 https://leafletjs.com/